How do you calculate the tax benefits of the expat ruling (30% ruling)?

 Share this article

-As an international professional moving to the Netherlands, understanding the 30% ruling is crucial for your financial planning.
+As an international professional moving to the Netherlands, understanding the expat ruling (30% ruling) is crucial for your financial planning.
 This tax facility can save you thousands of euros annually, but only if you know how to calculate the benefits correctly.
 In this article, you will learn step by step how to calculate your exact tax savings and which pitfalls to avoid.

-The 30% ruling, officially known as the Expat Scheme, is a tax facility that the Netherlands offers to highly skilled international employees.
+The expat ruling, previously known as the 30% ruling, is a tax facility that the Netherlands offers to highly skilled international employees.
 This scheme enables employers to pay up to 30% of your salary tax-free as compensation for extraterritorial costs.

 An important condition is that you must have lived at least 16 months in the 24 months preceding your first working day in the Netherlands at more than 150 kilometers from the Dutch border.
 This means you cannot have lived in Belgium, Luxembourg, or parts of Germany, France, or the United Kingdom.